This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Creativity and self-expression are important for all people.
-Being creative and engaging in art, including visual arts, performing arts, music, and creative writing, provides a number of mental and physical health benefits.
+Being creative and engaging in art, including visual arts, performing arts, music, and creative writing provides a number of mental and physical health benefits.
 Art is proven to reduce anxiety and depression and improve cognitive abilities like memory and reasoning.
-It may even reduce the risk of brain diseases like Alzheimer’s and dementia.

 The Importance of Inclusion